Soumya-Sabat/Soumya-Sabat/README.md

-- 👋 Hi, I’m @Soumya-Sabat
+- 👋 Hi, I’m @Soumyasree-Sabat
-- 👀 I’m interested in development
+- 👀 I’m interested in development and solving real world problems
 - 🌱 I’m currently learning Blockchain and Cybersecurity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on RealTimeProjects ,  development , and other related feilds
-- 📫 How to reach me through my email - sabatsoumya05@gmail.com
+- 📫 How to reach me through my email - sabat.soumya.official@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Not so fun